Arpan2307/Traffic_Extractor_Project/README.md

 ## Troubleshooting

-- Ensure all required packages are installed.
+- Ensure all required packages are installed
-- Check the paths for pre-trained models and reference images.
+- Check the paths for pre-trained models and reference images
-- Verify the Flask server is running and accessible at the specified URL.
+- Verify the Flask server is running and accessible at the specified URL

 ## Contributing